-Historic England is one of the designated environmental consultation bodies for Strategic Environmental Assessment (SEA) and Sustainability Appraisal (SA).
+Historic England is one of the designated environmental consultation bodies for Sustainability Appraisal (SA) and Strategic Environmental Assessment (SEA).

-Our Advice Note Strategic Environmental Assessment, Sustainability Appraisal and the Historic Environment focuses on SEA/SA process for development plans, including neighbourhood plans, but is equally applicable to the preparation of SEA/SAs for other types of documents such as Local Transport Plans and Water Resource Management Plans.
+Our Advice Note, Sustainability Appraisal and Strategic Environmental Assessment focuses on SEA/SA process for development plans, including neighbourhood plans, but is equally applicable to the preparation of SEA/SAs for other types of documents such as Local Transport Plans and Water Resource Management Plans.

 In it we set out important general principles to follow when analysing the historic environment in the context of the SEA/SA process.